 The Fundamentals of Caring is a Netflix original film.
-It is a spirited and heartfelt tale about a former writer, Ben (Rudd), who gets a job as a caregiver for Trevor (Roberts), a disabled teenager with a twisted sense of humour.
+It’s a spirited and heartfelt tale about former writer, Ben (Paul Rudd), who gets a job as a caregiver for Trevor (Craig Roberts), a disabled teenager with a twisted sense of humour.
 Trevor suffers from a very rare condition called muscular dystrophy, which has left him physically impaired and wheelchair-bound as a result.
 His condition has made him cynical and hopeless, and he barely ever leaves his house.
 Ben decides to take Trevor on a road trip and the two of them form an unlikely friendship, whilst experiencing some harsh truths and emotional upheavals along the way.

 Also randomly thrown into the mix, is Peaches (Megan Ferguson), a pregnant woman they meet along the way.
 Despite her being a fairly enjoyable character, I didn’t see much need for her inclusion in the film.
 Her overall arc is predictable and she does not have much bearing on the development of the plot as a whole.
 The film is primarily concerned with the relationship between fathers and their children and noticeably, but not necessarily intentionally, mothers are pushed to the side.

 One of the most interesting aspects of The Fundamentals Of Caring, is how much Trevor changes over the course of the film.
 He goes from greatly unlikable, to genuinely sympathetic and a character that is easy to root for.
 Having to face the unfortunate reality involving his own father, as well as the road trip itself, his attitude changes for the better.